 You will also be asked to produce a photo ID (i.e. a current passport or a UK driving license) to show to the interview panel.

 You will be notified of the outcome of your interview via UCAS within 7-10 workings days.
 We are unable to provide feedback on the interview day itself because of the need to review all paperwork.

-A DBS check will also be carried out, please see the next steps page for more information.
+If we make you an offer to study Social Work, a DBS check will also be completed when you enrol, please see the next steps page for more information.

-An introductory reading list has been included with the documents on the web-page where this guidance is located in order to give you the opportunity to familiarise yourself with some of the knowledge, skills and values relevant to social work practice.
+An introductory reading list has been included to give you the opportunity to familiarise yourself with some of the knowledge, skills and values relevant to social work practice.